Code-Institute-Submissions/bridcourtney-Business-Travel-Guide/README.md

 <h2 align="center"><img src="assets/images/responsive.JPG"></h2>

-The Abbott Business Traveller Guide, will give Visitors immediate access to information and map location of our Abbott Sites Accross the Globe.
+The Abbott Business Traveller Guide, will give Visitors immediate access to information and map location to a pilot group of Abbott Sites Accross the Globe.

 Abbott Laboratories is an American multinational medical devices and health care company with headquarters in Abbott Park, Illinois, United States.
 The company was founded by Chicago physician Wallace Calvin Abbott in 1888.
 Today, it sells medical devices, diagnostics, branded generic medicines and nutritional products.